cmdcolin/SnpEff/src/docs/download.md

 Test cases require special "test cases databases and genome", you can find them here:

 ```
-# Install test databases in SnpEff's development directory (not the soruce code dir!)
+# Install test databases in SnpEff's development directory (not the source code dir!)
 cd $HOME/snpEff

 # Download databases and genome for test cases